ashislaha/LocalAuthentication/README.md

 ### Flow 1: User enters the user_name and password first time

-### Flow 2: On success of log-in, the app will save the password to key-chain and user-name into user-defaultsto use it later
+### Flow 2: On success of log-in, the app will save the password to key-chain and user-name into user-defaults to use it later

 ### Flow 3: While next time onwards, the user comes to LogIn page, the app retrieves user-name from user-defaults and password from key-chain and check whether the app can evaluate the authentication using biometric.

-### Flow 4: If the device supports Touch ID and Face ID, it will call logIn Service with stored user_name and password
+### Flow 4: If the device supports Touch ID and Face ID, it will call logIn Service with stored user_name and password after successfully validating the user biometric.

 ## Face ID:
 ![face_id](https://user-images.githubusercontent.com/10649284/48486603-02f69480-e842-11e8-8f39-cb773c40501e.gif)